-Additional Robustness Checks

-To further establish the validity of our results in a variety of situations where the allocation of attention is potentially driven by alternative (self-) organizing logics, we performed a series of additional robustness checks.
+Additional Robustness Checks.
+We consolidate further the validity of our results by performing a series of additional robustness checks representing situations in which the allocation of attention is potentially driven by alternative (self-)organizing logic.
 Specifically, we tested whether the self-organizing patterns of attention structures are sensitive to different levels of intensity (or effort) in attention allocation.
-Furthermore, we checked if our results are affected by different empirical interpretations of the theoretical assumption of "attention scarcity" postulated in classic behavioral (Simon 1947), attentional (Ocasio 2012) and garbage-can theories (Cohen et al. 1972).
-In particular, we checked whether the attention network mechanisms operate differently in presence of higher problem crowding, which denotes higher scarcity of collective attention (Piezunka and Dahlander 2015).
-Finally, we checked the sensitivity of our results to some alternative definitions of our sampling strategy, by excluding a) problems that are reopened once solved and b) events produced by extremely active participants.
-In all cases, the main substantive patterns of our results remain robust.
-Further details about the specific tests and the respective tables of additional results can be consulted in Appendix C of our supplementary material.
+Furthermore, we checked if our results are affected by different empirical interpretations of the theoretical assumption of "attention scarcity" postulated in classic behavioral (Simon 1947), attentional (Ocasio 2012), and garbage can theories (Cohen et al. 1972).
+We checked whether the attention network mechanisms operate differently in presence of higher problem crowding, which denotes higher scarcity of collective attention (Piezunka and Dahlander 2015).
+Finally, we checked the sensitivity of our results to some alternative definitions of our sampling strategy by excluding (i) problems that are reopened once solved and (ii) events produced by extremely active participants.
+In all cases, the main substantive patterns of our results remain unaffected by alternative model specifications.
+Further details about the specific tests and respective tables of additional results can be consulted in Appendix C.